Tips to Prepare Your Home or Office for Winter

 Check your roof for signs of minor damage and bare spots.
 Be sure to replace shingles now to prevent further damage and costly roof resurfacing later.
 When moisture is able to seep up and under loose or damaged shingles you may find yourself needing to repair roof leaks when accumulated snow and ice begin to melt.
 For extensive roof repairs, consider having a handyman roofing professional perform the work.

 Dirty gutters can be like a clogged kitchen sink during the winter months.
 Similar to frozen pipes, ice build-up in gutters and downspouts may result in flooded basements and damage to foundation and landscaping.
-Just as you would fix pipe leaks before disaster occurs, be certain to take the same preventative maintenance with your gutters.
+Just as you would fix pipe leaks before a disaster occurs, be certain to take the same preventative maintenance with your gutters.
 To clean, simply remove leaves and debris allowing water to drain properly.
 Install gutter guards to prevent reoccurring building up.

 While most of these preventative maintenance tasks are fairly simple, make sure they get done before cold weather arrives to prevent expensive damage and unnecessary handyman home or office repairs.